 Not a very useful or insightful approach.
 You will either agree or disagree with such statements rather than consider a more thoughtful, genuine critique.

-Last night, when I watched Stephanie McMahon belittle Mick Foley in a standard two-shot backstage segment, located in that nondescript "office" that appears every week, I paid close attention to the twisty-turny cadence of Stephanie's malevolent monologue.
+Last night, on the February 27th, 2017 episode of Raw, when I watched Stephanie McMahon belittle Mick Foley in a standard two-shot backstage segment, located in that nondescript "office", I paid closer attention to the twisty-turny cadence of Stephanie's malevolent monologue.
 I also paid close attention to Mick's reaction to it, Mick's delivery of his lines, and the way the camera framed their faces, wobbling from side and side and forward and backward before finally settling on the image of Mick's forlorn face.

 WATCH THE SEGMENT BELOW: